lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 It is proposed to update the Validators Exit Oracle off-chain logic to correctly support:

-- `0x02` validator type
+- Deposit reserve
 - Consolidation
-- Deposit reserve
-- Operator weight in the CSMv2 module
+- Operator weight in the CMv2 module

-#### MaxEB

-The Validators Exit Oracle currently uses the number of validators per operator as one of the primary metrics for determining exit priority.

-To align with MaxEB, Validators Exit Oracle should base exit priority on each operator’s total validator balance rather than validator counts.

-Without this change, an operator with many low-balance validators could be incorrectly prioritized for exit ahead of an operator with fewer but significantly higher-balance validators.

 #### Deposit reserve